ieeecornell/website/README.md

 To modify files:

-0. To configure the WebDAV client, you must use a special WebDAV client.
+1. To configure the WebDAV client, you must use a special WebDAV client.
 Download one of DreamWeaver, BitKinex, WinSCP, Cyberduck, Transmit,
-1. obtain a WebDAV key by visiting [link to https://webhost092.hosting.cornell.edu:8144/davlogin](https://webhost092.hosting.cornell.edu:8144/davlogin) in a webbrowser.
+2. obtain a WebDAV key by visiting [https://webhost092.hosting.cornell.edu:8144/davlogin](https://webhost092.hosting.cornell.edu:8144/davlogin) in a webbrowser.
 Login using your NetID & Password, and copy the entire long string the page displays into your clipboard:
-2. use the following WebDAV connection URL: [link to https://webhost092.hosting.cornell.edu:8144/ieee-ece/htdocs/](https://webhost092.hosting.cornell.edu:8144/ieee-ece/htdocs/) to configure your WebDAV client; this link will only work in your WebDAV client downloaded in step 0.
+3. use the following WebDAV connection URL: [https://webhost092.hosting.cornell.edu:8144/ieee-ece/htdocs/](https://webhost092.hosting.cornell.edu:8144/ieee-ece/htdocs/) to configure your WebDAV client; this link will only work in your WebDAV client downloaded in step 0.
-3. Use your NetID as a username, and the WebDAV key you obtained from step 1 as your password to configure your WebDAV client.
+4. Use your NetID as a username, and the WebDAV key you obtained from step 1 as your password to configure your WebDAV client.
 Your key will be valid for eight hours.
 After that, you will have to generate a new key and re-login.